 The Healing Path

-I drew from the aesthetics of traditional beadwork as the inspiration for this work.
+We drew from the aesthetics of traditional beadwork as the inspiration for this work.
 In the ,mural-

 - the four traditional Aboriginal medicines radiate outward from the centre; cedar, tobacco, sweetgrass and sage; a smoky effect represents ‘smudging’ healing ceremonies radiates out from the centre

-- inside of the beaded path are two flower gardens composed of traditional bead work motifs- Metis bead work on the left and Ojibway/ Aboriginal bead work on the right
+- inside of the beaded path are two flower gardens composed of traditional bead work motifs- Metis bead work on the left and Ojibway/ other Aboriginal bead work on the right

 As you journey along the Möbius strip eternally turning back in on itself that is the healing path, you will encounter many spirit guides.
-‘Guided by my knowledge keeper, I learned more about these vanguards of the teachings and their roles on the journey.’
+‘Guided by the knowledge keeper, I learned more about these vanguards of the teachings and their roles on the journey.’

 Selkirk Metis local/ Selkirk Freindship Centre Outreach

 View on Google Maps

 Address: 218B Manitoba Avenue- 220 Manitoba Ave